 Welcome to my transitional, modern house spring home tour!

-I think the best place to start, is to be greeted at the front door!
+I think the best place to start, is to be greeted at the front door flanked by these faux trees (that everyone thinks are real)!
 This is our sweet dog Gunnar (havanese breed) who spends 95% of his day wherever I am.
 I kept calling the hubs to come and snag him, but I finally gave up and just let him tag along with me on this shoot.
 Haha.

 I added a new rug and updated the doormat to ‘Hey There Darlin’.
 Note: I painted this doormat the same way I did my DIY doormat cute shoes (tutorial HERE).